joshuaboniface/rffmpeg/SETUP.md

    * **NOTE:** Ensure you use the exact name here that you will use in `rffmpeg.yml` in the next step.
 If this is an FQDN (e.g. `jellyfin1.mydomain.tld`) or an IP (e.g. `192.168.0.101`) instead of a short name, use that instead in this command, or repeat it for every possible option (it doesn't hurt).

 1. Install the `rffmpeg` utility.
 First, create a directory for the configuration at `/etc/rffmpeg`, copy `rffmpeg.yml.sample` to `/etc/rffmpeg/rffmpeg.yml` and edit it to suit your needs.
-Then install the actual `rffmpeg.py` binary somewhere (I recommend `/usr/local/bin`).
+Then install the actual `rffmpeg.py` binary somewhere (I recommend `/usr/local/bin`) and make it executable.
 Finally, create symlinks so that the names `ffmpeg` and `ffprobe` map to the `rffmpeg.py` binary.

    ```
    jellyfin1 $ git clone https://github.com/joshuaboniface/rffmpeg  # or download the files manually